-..elaborates pitfalls in the laws
+...elaborates pitfalls in the laws.

-Anyone's privacy shall be inviolable without the consent of the person concerned, except for health treatment or relief work.

-Information related to reproductive health and pregnancy of every woman shall be inviolable, except for underage person and those of "unsound" mind.
+Section 3.2 Anyone's privacy shall be inviolable without the consent of the person concerned, except for health treatment or relief work.
+Section 6 Information related to reproductive health and pregnancy of every woman shall be inviolable, except for underage person and those of "unsound" mind.
+Section 15.2 No person shall make any comments on the character of any person except when law is required to inquire.

+Section 16.3 Prohibits publishing, sharing and trading pictures taken without consent, with the intention to annoy, distress or take any improper advantage, or gain profit.
+Section 16.1 Prohibits photography without consent done to damage person's character or prestige, or photo manipulation with intent to defame, or the publicizing of such materials.

-Section 15.2 No person shall make any comments on the character of any person except when law is required to inquiry often used to control and question the sexuality of women and queer persons.
+The term "character" is a vague and loaded term often used to control and question the sexuality of women and queer persons.
 This law also provides information pertaining to reproductive health and pregnancy to their husband and family, which can further put them at risk of violence.
 The law is ageist and abelist and does not respect autonomy of individuals to understand their bodies.

-Prohibits publishing, sharing and trading pictures taken without consent, with the intention to annoy, distress or take any improper advantage, or gain profit.

-Prohibits photography without consent done to damage person's character or prestige, or photo manipulation with intent to defame, or the publicizing of such materials.

-Ambiguity

-- "obscenity" "vulgar" "decency' "integrity" - "social harmony" "public morality" "public conduct" "national sovereignity"

-The laws contain terms such as these, which are then left undefined.
+Ambiguity - "obscenity" 'vulgar" "decency "integrity" - "social harmony" "public morality" "public conduct" "national sovereignity" The laws contain terms such as these, which are then left undefined.
 This ambiguity gives those in power ample space for interpretation when using these laws against the marginalised, further putting them at risk and curbing dissent.
-Many of these are also morally loaded terms that promoting moral policing rather than unbiased prosecution of crime.

-Proving Intent

-The Criminal Code and the IT Bill have articles that hinge criminality on the intent of the perpetrator.
+Many of these are also morally loaded terms that promote moral policing rather than unbiased prosecution of crime.
+Proving Intent The Criminal Code and the IT Bill have articles that hinge criminality on the intent of the perpetrator.
 This provides a loophole for caused was not their intent.
 Burden of proof is also generally placed on victims.
 The law is unclear on how to prove intent.
 It allows authorities to decide the purpose of certain actions, leaving space for abuse of power.

-Freedom of Expression

-Right to freedom of expression is curtailed in the name of national security and social harmony.
+Freedom of Expression Right to freedom of expression is curtailed in the name of national security and social harmony.
 Political satire and voices that oppose power could be restricted.
 This poses a risk for activism.
 Sexual expression is also curbed under the premise of public morality or decency.
 Asides from direct curbing of rights, loopholes in privacy mean that citizens feel greater surveillance from the state, and thus are not able to express their opinion freely.
 Consent missing

-Consent between and of the individual(s) involved are not regarded in framing of the laws and its implementation.
+Consent between and of the individual(s) involved are not regarded in framing of the law and its implementation.
 It implies (all) sexual content to be 'obscene' and does not respect the agency of an individual over their own bodies and criminalises sexual expression.

-Potential backfire on victims

-Many of the laws criminalize sexual expression, labelling it as obscene or immoral even if it was created through the individual's choice.
+Potential backfire on victims Many of the laws criminalize sexual expression, labelling it obscene or immoral even if created through the individual's choice.
 By not acknowledging consent, the laws create a blanket rule that can be misused to punish victims if their privacy is violated online and their private expressions exposed.
 The laws may harm the victim instead of punishing the perpetrator.
 While the IT Bill is a proposed document, we have included it here because of its importance in public discussion on legal measures for online violence.